CorBer/teensy_batdetector/README.md

 Edwin (PE1WF) has developed a great PCB to build these detectors.
 More details can be found at https://forum.pjrc.com/threads/38988-Bat-detector?p=212852&viewfull=1#post212852

 <b>* v1.0beta 2020815 </b>
-Currently building up the repository with all necessary code.
+Repository is available with all recent code and libraries.
 Older versions can still be found at https://github.com/CorBer/teensy_batdetector

 This is a work in progress project, the code will keep changing.
 If you have a specific request or otherwise questions please share them on the forum.